silklabs/silk/README.md

 Silk is a free (as in free beer) firmware for a number of smartphones based on the open-source Android operating system with a nodejs layer on top of it that makes it possible to write programs and get access to hardware aspects using only simple JavaScript.
 We offer a wide range of APIs that make developing for the Internet of Things world using web technologies a present reality.

-## What is Silk (in plain English) ?
+## What is Silk?

-Silk is an IoT platform that aims to making programming and developing Internet of Things interfaces as easy as writing JavaScript via its modern JavaScript/node/npm environment.
+Silk is an IoT platform that aims to making programming and developing Internet of Things applications as easy as writing JavaScript via its modern JavaScript/node/npm environment.

 ## How to get started?